 • Toxic pulmonary edema (infusion solution);

-• Acute myocardial infarction, chronic heart failure with low filling pressure of the left ventricle (sublingual tablets and infusion solution);
+• Acute myocardial infarction, chronic heart failure with low left ventricular filling pressure (sublingual tablets and infusion solution);

-• Uncontrolled hypovolemia with normal or low pressure in the pulmonary artery in patients with heart failure (infusion solution);
+• Uncontrolled hypovolemia with normal or low blood pressure pulmonary artery in patients with heart failure (infusion solution);

-• Shock, including cardiogenic, except for cases with a sufficiently high filling pressure of the left ventricle, incl. provided with drugs with a positive inotropic effect or intra-aortic counterpulsation (infusion solution);
+• Shock, including cardiogenic, except in cases of sufficient high pressure filling the left ventricle, incl. provided with drugs with a positive inotropic effect or intra-aortic counterpulsation (infusion solution);

 • Pregnancy and lactation (for all forms of the drug);